royal-peptides.com

 The report often follows the tested batch, not the reseller storefront name.

-Research peptides are commonly produced in larger controlled batches and tested before distribution.
-Because of that, the COA often reflects the original batch submitter, manufacturer, or upstream source rather than every individual reseller that later carries it.
+Research peptides are often produced in larger controlled batches and tested before distribution.
+The COA may reflect the original batch submitter, manufacturer, or upstream source rather than every reseller that later carries it.

-In other words, the report follows the batch itself.
-A different company name on the report does not automatically mean the report is invalid or unrelated to the product being offered.
+The report follows the batch itself.
+A different company name does not automatically mean the report is invalid or unrelated.

 02